The Wedding Video (2012 film): Reception

 The film received mixed reviews from critics.
 It received a "fresh" rating of 67% based on 18 reviews from aggregating site Rotten Tomatoes.

 Total Film gave the film 3/5 stars, describing it as "one of Robert Webb's lesser wedding-coms" and suggesting that Webb's performance in 2006 wedding film Confetti was better.
 Joey Godman, writing for The Upcoming, gave the film 1/5 stars, stating that the plot was simplistic and the jokes "predictable".
 He praised Hound's realism and the film's easy viewing, but thought that the plot's climax was detached from the majority of the film.

 The Guardian wrote the film was "moderately funny", and described Margolyes' and Harriet Walter's characters as "sharp and credible".

 In a review for The Independent, Nicholas Barber stated that the upsets and mayhem in the film are "small beer" compared to those in Peep Show, The Worst Week of My Life and Gavin & Stacey.
-Similarly, The Metro wrote that the "irreverent, observational character humour [...] will win lots of laughs from Peep Show fans", and rated the film 3/5 stars.
+Similarly, Metro wrote that the "irreverent, observational character humour [...] will win lots of laughs from Peep Show fans", and rated the film 3/5 stars.
 Other three-star reviews came from The Daily Express and The Daily Telegraph.

 Anthony Quinn, also writing for The Independent, gave the film 2/5 stars.